 This can be solved by putting your plant on a windowsill.
-Even though I did say treat your it like you would a pet, you also need to remember that it's a plant, and it needs a lot of light.
+Even though I did say to treat it like you would a pet, you also need to remember that it's a plant, and it needs a lot of light.

 Advice: How to Grow a Perfect Chia Pet

-1. Soaking the planter
+Soaking the Planter

 This is one of the biggest problems people have with the Chia Pet.
-If you don't soak the plant correctly, it doesn't matter how much you water your plant, you probably won't get good results.
+If you don't soak the plant correctly, it doesn't matter how much you water your plant; you probably won't get good results.
 I suggest that you soak the plant in a bowl large enough to cover the entire plant for a few hours.

-3. Spreading the seeds
+Spreading the Seeds

 You should use a spatula or something similar (you can also use your fingers) to easily spread the seeds.
 When spreading the seeds, make sure to spread the seeds evenly against the grooves of the planter.
 This reduces the amount of time it takes to spread the seeds.

 Chia Pets are a great product to have in a home.
 They feel like part of the family now.
 Although it is an As Seen on TV product, I can assure you that it works.
 I know that a lot of As Seen On TV products may seem like they don't work, but some of them can be true gems.
-I hope that the Chia Pet can be an addition to your home.
+I hope that Chia Pets can be an addition to your home.

 Best of luck!